INL/clariah-fcs-endpoints/README.md

 ### Blacklab Server

+No problems expected here

 ### Nederlab portal

+Issues:
+* JSON response difficult to understand
+* JSON query options also not so obvious

 ### Corpusdependent

-Chooses one of the above dependent on the corpus
+Chooses one of the above dependent on the corpus.

 ## Configuration